SilasVM/GitKit2/README.md

 #### Topic 3 Instructor To-Do List

+1. Download the [Activity 3 document](./materials/activities/3-A-StayingSynchronized.docx?raw=true) that will be distributed to students and edit it as follows:
+   - Retain the highlighted sections for the KitClient your students are using and remove those for the KitClient they are not using.
+     - Retain the green highlighted sections if you are using the Linux KitClient.
+     - Retain the fuchsia highlighted sections if you are using the VSCode KitClient.

-1. If time permits, review the students "Round 1 pull requests as they are submitted and comment on any PRs that are missing a description or a "Closes"/"Fixes" line.
+2. If time permits, review the students "Round 1 pull requests as they are submitted and comment on any PRs that are missing a description or a "Closes"/"Fixes" line.
 Occasionally, a student will also make a PR for an issue that has not been assigned to them, commenting that they should request that the issue be assigned to them as described in Activity 1.

-2. Prior to this class review the "Round 1" pull requests.
+3. Prior to this class review the "Round 1" pull requests.
 Identify some that are suitable as examples of maintainers merging PRs into the upstream (See: Slide 4 above.)

-3. Demonstrate the activity of a project maintainer by merging a few of the student "Round 1" pull requests (See: Slide 4 above).
+4. Demonstrate the activity of a project maintainer by merging a few of the student "Round 1" pull requests (See: Slide 4 above).
 Merging all of the PRs in a class with more than a few students becomes tedious and it is sufficient to do just a few live.
 The remaining PRs can then be merged after introducing Topic 3.

-4. Follow up after introducing Topic 3 with any students who have not yet made a "Round 1" PR.
+5. Follow up after introducing Topic 3 with any students who have not yet made a "Round 1" PR.

 #### Topic 3 Activity Notes